eliot-akira/singletron-example/README.md

 ## How does it work?

 It uses `node-ipc` to communicate and negotiate between server/clients.
-See the bottom of [`main.js`](https://github.com/eliot-akira/singletron-example/blob/master/main.js#L62).
+The IPC hub is a separate module called [`singletron`](https://github.com/eliot-akira/singletron).
+For the initialization step, see the bottom of [`main.js`](https://github.com/eliot-akira/singletron-example/blob/master/main.js#L62).